Matteo299/Data-Mining-Supervised-Techniques-for-Email-Spam-Detection/README.md

-# Machine Learning Techinques for Spam Detection
+# Data Mining Supervised Techniques for Email Spam Detection

 The aim of this project is to build a program that classifies mail as spam or not.